-Theory about procurement concludes with the opposite, the highest quality comes with the highest cost (Valletti, Dini, & Pacini, 2009 p 295).
-Still for procurement that are connected to public safety and health, we seem to have another expectation for what we want the government to offer us in terms of quality.
-There is an expectation that we deserve the best possible quality and when reading the papers, who focuses on what has gone wrong more than what has gone right it can be easy to draw quick conclusions that quality was offered to save money.
+The public expect the public administration to spend their money wisely but when it comes to procurement that are connected to public safety and health, we seem to have another expectation.
+Then we have an expectation for the government to offer us the quality, no matter the cost.
+When following the public debate it can be easy to conclude that quality has been sacrificed to save money.
 The of breaking a monopoly for the operation of the Norwegian Railroad and the the introduction of competition is a sensitive issue.
 The debate is often coloured by our personal view and not of the facts.

-The first impression for all the cases within this research, was that the lowest price won and that despite quality having a higher weight.
-Despite the public communication that quality should be the determining factor, it left an impression that the opposite was happening by reading about it in the newspapers.
-Throughout this research I discovered that the truth is more nuanced than what we read in the papers.
-We all know this, and still it is easy to accept what is written as the truth.
-It is also easy to let our own personal beliefs colour the information we read, and that often stops our ability to be objective.
+The first impression for all the cases within this research was that the lowest price won and that despite quality having a higher weight.
+Despite the public communication that quality should be the determining factor, the public debate left an impression that the chosen offers had been selected on the basis of their low price and that the quality of the service no longer would be satisfactory.
+Throughout this research I discovered that the truth is more nuanced.
+When we make procurement decisions either for ourselves or on behalf of a public company, we accept there are trade-off between the quality and the price we pay.
+When pubic procurement decisions are made the same way, it can be harder to accept.
+The extender expectations to public procurement influence our views on the results achieved and sometimes it makes us forget common logic.